Dimmer: History

-When solid-state dimmers came into use, analog remote control systems (such as 0-10 V lighting control systems) became feasible.
+When solid-state dimmers came into use, analogue remote control systems (such as 0-10 V lighting control systems) became feasible.
 The wire for the control systems was much smaller (with low current and lower danger) than the heavy power cables of previous lighting systems.
 Each dimmer had its own control wires, resulting in many wires leaving the lighting control location.

 More recent digital control protocols such as DMX512, DALI, or one of the many Ethernet-based protocols like Art-Net, ETCnet, sACN, Pathport, ShowNet or KiNET enable the control of a large number of dimmers (and other stage equipment) through a single cable.

 Types of dimmer

 Rheostat dimmer

 Dimmers based on rheostats were inefficient since they would dissipate a significant portion of the power rating of the load as heat.
 They were large and required plenty of cooling air.
 Because their dimming effect depended a great deal on the total load applied to each rheostat, the load needed to be matched fairly carefully to the power rating of the rheostat.
 Finally, as they relied on mechanical control they were slow and it was difficult to change many channels at a time.